 But overall, Shopify’s issues are a lot more solvable than the Magento ones.

 Amazon isn’t the only app.
 Shopify and Magento 2 have lots of great tools, and while Magento 2 used to be ahead, they’ve really fallen behind in recent years.

 Early on, Magento had better tools.
 Being open-source, developers could make apps, tools, and themes whenever they wanted.

 But ever since Adobe bought Magento in 2018, it’s fizzled out from its former glory.
+The original Magento app is next to useless — it hasn’t been supported since June 2020.
+Magento 2 isn’t much better, either.
 Just take a look at the extension store.